AjayRavindran/Sorting-Algorithms/README.md

 # Sorting-Algorithms

-Collection of all the sorting algorithms
+This repository is designed as a one-stop destination for the programs of all important sorting algorithms in various popular programming languages.